OpenSILEX/opensilex/opensilex-doc/src/main/resources/specs/dataverse.md

 As the dataverse client was originally designed with Lombok, we had to "delombok" it in order not to add another dependency to OpenSILEX.
 See the [relevant documentation](https://projectlombok.org/features/delombok).

+> WARNING : The original work is licensed under the Apache 2.0 License.
+That means that any change to the original source files must be marked in some way, for example by adding a comment on top of the file.

 ### Tests

 The tests are very limited due to our architecture.